 Our first 2018 visit was a “check-out” where we drove 92 miles of road through the heart of the wilderness and backpacked 5 short loops—carrying most needed water (on advice of FWS).
-We made short loops on closed/open roads, washes, or ridges between roads.
-But we learned that the Kofa offers ample water in rocky washes following substantial fall/winter rain, and is quite easy to hike cross-country in washes or across moderate terrain; in addition, many sheep trails cross passes and old closed roads shown on USGS topographic maps, and make excellent routes because the harsh Sonoran Desert environment preserves even the slightest disturbance for decades.
+We used closed/open roads, washes, or ridges between roads.
+We discovered that the Kofa offers ample water in rocky washes when there is fall/winter rain, and is quite easy to hike cross-country in washes or across moderate terrain; in addition, sheep trails that cross passes and old closed roads shown on USGS topographic maps, make excellent routes because the harsh desert environment preserves even the slightest disturbance for decades.

 Visit statistics for both trips: 13 days, 127 miles at 2.4 miles per hour, and 200 feet average elevation change per mile.

-The Kofa National Wildlife Refuge was established in 1939 to protect Arizona’s largest desert bighorn sheep population.
-The area had numerous concrete dams, windmills, and water tanks, some built for previous mining and ranching.
+The area has numerous concrete dams, windmills, wells, and water tanks, some built for previous mining and ranching.
 Some have deteriorated; others are maintained by the refuge staff for wildlife water needs.
-About 82% (550,000 of 667,000 acres) of the Refuge was designated wilderness in 1990, making it the second largest wilderness in Arizona.
-(The largest is Cabeza Prieta, another wildlife refuge made wilderness in the same law.)
+This management use explains proliferation of roads.

 Fall 2019 provided good rains in Arizona so we decided to try a Kofa backpack in January 2020.
 The Fish and Wildlife Services biologist agreed we’d find enough water in springs and canyon potholes.
 Most of our loop would be in the western and northern parts of this wilderness—which turned out to be more popular than the areas we visited in 2018.